vgadodia/HelmProtech/README.md

 A link to our YouTube demo video can be found here: https://youtu.be/1SbBZqdJNU0

-The app is currently deployed to Google Cloud Platform via App Engine and the link is here: https://helmprotech.uk.r.appspot.com/
+The app is currently deployed to Google Cloud Platform here: https://helmprotech.uk.r.appspot.com/

 ## Screenshots